You are here

 When requested in the application, upload your document(s).
 View information on using the upload controls in the elicensure system.

 - Do not mail or bring your transcripts to CDE, unless specifically requested to do so.
 Do not have any e-transcript service send us transcripts electronically, you must upload them into your application.
-CDE does not file transcripts on your behalf.
+CDE does not file or store transcripts on your behalf.

 - Your application will be rejected if you submit transcripts before your degree is awarded.